Michael-F-Ellis/NearlyPurePythonWebAppDemo/README.md

   * [htmltree](https://github.com/Michael-F-Ellis/htmltree) >= 0.7.5
       * pip install htmltree

-### NEW Single Source File
+### NEW Single Source Files
 Use the recently added `allinone.py` which combines the content of 3 files into a single one that automatically builds the Javascript and launches the server.
 Just do `python allinone.py` instead of `python server.py`.
-Note that `allinone.py` will likely be the focus of future development and, hence, will continue to diverge from the behavior of `server.py + client.py + common.py`.
+There are also two other new files, `minimal_allinone.py` and `serverless.py`.
+These files will likely be the focus of future development and, hence, will continue to diverge from the behavior of `server.py + client.py + common.py` which should now be considered deprecated, or at least discouraged.

 ### Installation and usage
   ```